storybookjs/marko/docs/addons/addon-types.md

 <!-- prettier-ignore-end -->

 <div class="aside">
-If you want to learn more about writing your own preset, read our <a href="./writing-presets">documentation</a>
+If you want to learn more about writing your own preset addon, read our <a href="./writing-presets">documentation</a>
 </div>